-A smooth creation of a journey comprises integrating apps, establishing connections, and monitoring the execution each time when a trigger and action sends and receives the data, respectively.
+A smooth creation of a journey comprises integrating apps, establishing connections, and monitoring the execution each time a trigger and action sends and receives the data, respectively.
 While monitoring, a trail of successful execution or failure highlights the nature of a journey's response to the data flow.
-With the help of these insights, you can map the I/O data and figure out the variables (app data) used.
-As a end result, you'll get a better idea about how your journey is executing and its reliability to automate the tasks.
+With the help of these insights, you can map the I/O data and figure out the variables (data pills) used.
+As a result, you'll get a better idea about how your journey is executing and its reliability to automate the tasks.

-In this document, we will take a look at the version history, connections, and settings of a journey you have created.
+In this document, we will take a look at the history, connections, and versions of a journey.

-For better understanding, let's create a journey to Fetch a new email in Gmail and send it to another email via Gmail.
+Fetch a new email in Gmail and send a copy of it to another email via Gmail.

-Upon the successful creation and execution of this journey, we will check the History, Connections, Versions, and Settings tab to study the dataflow in the journey:
+Upon the successful creation and execution of this journey, we will check the History, Connections, and Versions tab to study the dataflow of the journey:

 If you are creating a journey for the first time, refer to Creating your first journey document for better guidance.